SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 ### 6. Least Squares | Some Caveats

+> 注意异常值对最大似然算法或最小二乘的影响

 Easy.
 To finish off, let's discuss one important caveat for this method.
-When we use the method of least squares, measurement outliers can have a significant effect on our final estimate.
-To understand why, consider that under a Gaussian distribution, a sample that is two standard deviations away from the mean, has less than a five percent probability of occurring.
+When we use the method of least squares, measurement outliers can have a significant effect on our final estimate. measurement outliers can have a significant effect on our final estimate.
 As a result, if there are some outliers in our measurement data, the method of maximum likelihood, and equivalently, the method of least squares, will put significant importance on these measurements.

 ![1555762562343](assets/1555762562343.png)